 Border Latino and American Indian Summer Exposure to Research (BLAISER) was created to address health disparities in Arizona’s ethnically diverse and fast-growing communities.
 This cutting edge 10-week, undergraduate research experience provides an extraordinary laboratory training opportunity, pairing the junior and senior level student-scholars with preeminent UA health sciences researchers.
 This is a premier research experience for undergraduate students from underrepresented backgrounds arming them with skills to make them competitive and successful in their pursuit of post-secondary education and research.
 For the year of 2022 research experience will be provided virtually.

-This program is held annually in the summer to allow students the opportunity to immerse themselves on campus at the University of Arizona – the next program runs June 5 to August 8, 2017.
-The inaugural class consisted of fifteen students in 2015.
-Starting with the 2016 program, nineteen students participated in 2016.
-A maximum of twenty five students will be accepted annually.
+This program is held annually in the summer to allow students the opportunity to immerse themselves on campus at the University of Arizona – the next program runs June 6 to August 8, 2022.
+A maximum of twenty students will be accepted annually.